Exercise Physiology Program Admissions

 Spring 2019 Admission

-Everything on the Exercise Physiology Checklist must be completed by the application deadline of September 15, 2018.
+Everything on the Exercise Physiology (Areas A - F) Checklist must be completed or in progress to be completed in the same semester as the application deadline of November 11, 2018.

 Admitted to Valdosta State University